AdrianoGilbert/Adriano_Portfolio/README.md

 The C-Board is evaluating whether or not to continue selling Jaguar-branded cars and would like to know how Jaguar car sales have evolved by year and by state.

 - Tools:

+Microsoft Power BI
+Libre Office Calc

+- Data Source:

+An Excel file with data collected from the company's sales and CRM system, with the following columns:

 Excel file with data collected from the sales and CRM system: [Data source](https://github.com/AdrianoGilbert/Adriano_Portfolio/blob/main/fontesdados/DadosVendaCarros.xlsx)